FreakTheMighty/glTF-converter/README.md

 Run `./gltf-converter` or `blender -b -P gltf-converter.py -- <input> <output>`.
 A `.gltf` file and a `.bin` file will be written.

 ## Validate
-To validate the exported `.gltf` and `.bin` select both and drag and drop them into the [glTF Viewer](https://gltf-viewer.donmccurdy.com/).
+To validate the exported `.gltf` and `.bin`, select both and drag and drop them into the [glTF Viewer](https://gltf-viewer.donmccurdy.com/).